Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 For the main course, I served a simply prepared salmon.
 It sat atop a mound of charred onions.
 However, my showstopping accompaniment was the potato stuffed peppers.
 They were a little bit of work, but all my guests raved about them.
 I am excited to share this whimsical Halloween recipe with you.

 If you do not have a potato masher, you can improvise with a large serving fork.
-However, a potato masher does a better and faster job of mashing the potatoes.
+However, a potato masher does a better and faster job of mashing for these Halloween stuffed potatoes.

 - Potato masher